 The castle was built at this time, around 1 000.
 Neuchâtel means new castle (Novum Castellum in Latin, Neuenburg in German).
 It was a military and administrative centre of the king of Burgundy.
 Written sources of 1196 mention the Count of Neuchâtel for the first time, as the feudal lord of the German emperor.
 The Collègiale and the church were built in this period.

 Neuchâtel was part of the diocese of Lausanne and the archdiocese of Besançon.
-The County of Neuchâtel would acquire more and more areas and new cities were founded in the sixteenth century.
+The County of Neuchâtel would acquire more and more areas and new towns were founded.
 The area of the present-day canton Neuchâtel dates from this period.

-This particular situation ended in 1856 when the Prussian king Frederick William IV (1795-1861) renounced his rights.
+This situation ended in 1857 when the Prussian King Frederick William IV (1795-1861) renounced his rights.
 The last monarchy disappeared from Swiss soil.
 (Source: Ouvrage collectif, Histoire du Pays de Neuchâtel, Tomes 1-3, Hauterive, 1991).